MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 3. **PlayFab Services**
 4. **Client Applications**

+### 1. Google Play Services

-**Google Play Services** identifies your page on the play market using a package name.
+Google Play Services identifies your page on the play market using a package name.

 An example of this would be: **com.bob.games.matchthree**.

-When registered in **Google Play**, the package name becomes a unique application ID and serves many purposes, from installing through play store to preventing impersonation.
+When registered in Google Play, the package name becomes a unique application ID and serves many purposes, from installing through play store to preventing impersonation.

+### 2. Firebase Cloud Messaging (FCM)

-**Firebase Cloud Messaging** (**FCM**) services offer you a cloud-based system to send, direct, and deliver your push notifications.
+Firebase Cloud Messaging services offer you a cloud-based system to send, direct, and deliver your push notifications.

-It also allows other services (like PlayFab) to send push notifications on your behalf using the **FCM** server key.
+It also allows other services (like PlayFab) to send push notifications on your behalf using the FCM server key.

+### 3. Playfab Services

-PlayFab Services then uses the **FCM** server key to send push notifications to your clients.
+PlayFab Services then uses the FCM server key to send push notifications to your clients.

+### 4. Client Services

 Finally, your client application may receive notifications and process them as needed.

+### Four -way split

-As a result, we need to set up *4 different systems*.
-This tutorial is split into 4 Chapters, covering the configuration for each piece.
+As a result of this, we need to set up *4 different systems*.
+To do this, our tutorial is split into 4 chapters, covering the configuration for each piece.

 > [!NOTE]
 > The *order* that you use to configure the systems is important.

 ## Prerequisites

-- You must have a **Google** account.
+- You must have a Google account.
 - You must have a PlayFab account.
-- A generated notification icon using the **Android Asset Studio** [Notification icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-notification.html).
+- A generated notification icon using the Android Asset Studio [Notification icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-notification.html).

 ## Scenario

-In this section of our tutorial, we will be assembling an application called the **Foo PlayFab App**.
-It is an **Android** app that has the following functions:
+In this section of our tutorial, we will be assembling an application called the Foo PlayFab App.
+It is an Android app that has the following functions:

-- It signs into PlayFab using an **Android Device ID**.
+- It signs into PlayFab using an Android Device ID.
 - It receives push notifications from PlayFab.

-Our **package name** will be **com.foo.playfab.app**.
+Our package name will be com.foo.playfab.app.

 > [!IMPORTANT]
 > Make sure to use your own package name and title when following this tutorial.

 ### Chapter 1: Configuring Firebase

-You start configuring **Firebase** by using its [official console page](https://console.firebase.google.com/).
-You will be presented with a page where you can add a **New Project**.
+You start configuring Firebase by using its [official console page](https://console.firebase.google.com/).
+You will be presented with a page where you can add a new project.

 - To do this, select the **Add project** area, as shown in the following picture.

 ![Firebase - Add Project](../media/tutorials/firebase-add-project.png)

-- You will be asked to provide a **Project Name** (in this tutorial we use our **Foo PlayFab App**, but **make sure** to come up with your *own* name when following this tutorial).
+- You will be asked to provide a **Project Name** (in this tutorial we use our **Foo PlayFab App**, but *make sure* to come up with your *own* name when following this tutorial).

 - Select the **Create Project** button to advance to the next step.